 We accept all forms of payment, including all major credit cards.
 We accept checks with a phone number and drivers license number.
-Our new online booking software makes it easy and secure to book your Isle of Capri Kayak Tour.
+Our new online booking software makes it easy and secure to book your Isles of Capri Kayak Tour Naples Marco Island.

-After you have booked your Isle of Capri Kayak Tour, you will receive an email confirmation.
+After you have booked your Isles Of Capri Kayak Tour Naples Marco Island, you will receive an email confirmation.
 Your Kayak Guide will call you the evening prior to your tour and make sure that you understand how to get to the tour location.
 He or she will also provide his or her cellular phone number.

 Exit 101, Collier Blvd (Hwy 951), Southbound towards Marco Island